oysterpack/oysterpack-rust/oysterpack-built/README.md

 All OysterPack modules must provide build time info.
 This module standardizes the approach, which leverages [built](https://crates.io/crates/built).

+Take a look at the [changelog][changelog] for a detailed list of all changes.

 ## How to integrate within your project

 1. Add the following to **Cargo.toml**: